 The pain starts in the back of the head and neck, then spreads as tightness or pressure band.
 It is not usually associated with nausea or vomiting and no disability of the affected patients.

 Management of tension headache is mainly to avoid the triggering stressors.
-Relaxation techniques, cold or hot packs, ultrasound, acupuncture, NSAIDs (Ibuprofen, naproxen), and diphenhydramine.
+Relaxation techniques, cold or hot packs, ultrasound, acupuncture, NSAIDs (ibuprofen, naproxen), and diphenhydramine.

-Cluster headache (Horton’s syndrome)
+Cluster Headache (Horton’s Syndrome)

 The etiology is unknown but most patients report infection or flu-like illness and sometimes stressful life event.
 Patients usually remember the exact date it started.

 Primary unremitting persistent headache that can have severe exacerbations.
-The pain is unilateral and associated with miosis, ptosis, conjunctival injection or rhinorrhea.
+The pain is unilateral and associated with miosis, ptosis, conjunctival injection, or rhinorrhea.
 It responds well to indomethacin.

 Elevated CSF opening pressure with normal CSF composition is both diagnostic and therapeutic.
-Carbonic anhydrase inhibitors, acetazolamide is used effectively to lower the CSF production.
+Carbonic anhydrase inhibitors, acetazolamide is used effectively to lower CSF production.

-Headache with increased intracranial tension can also be present with space occupying lesions including tumors, CNS abscess or hemorrhage.
+Headache with increased intracranial tension can also be present with space-occupying lesions, including tumors, CNS abscess, or hemorrhage.

 Morning headache is usually due to sleep disturbances and obstructive sleep apnea.

-Chronic subdural hemorrhage is chronic hemorrhage localized within the subdural space specially in old age due to brain atrophy and minor head trauma.
+Chronic subdural hemorrhage is chronic hemorrhage localized within the subdural space especially in old age due to brain atrophy and minor head trauma.
 The blood accumulates over a long period with symptoms of headache, cognitive disability and focal neurological abnormality.
 Treatment is usually surgical evacuation of the hematoma.

 Medication overuse headache is a chronic headache with repeated analgesic use, which may lead to rebound headaches.

-Cranial neuralgias include herpetic neuralgia and trigeminal neuralgia, which are stabbing sharp pain at the nerve distribution.
+Cranial neuralgias include herpetic neuralgia and trigeminal neuralgia, which are stabbing sharp pains at the nerve distribution.
 Medical management with gabapentin or pregabalin and surgical management can be done to decompress the nerve origin to prevent the attacks.

-- Brain imaging using CT and MRI for brain tumors or lesions, hemorrhage, stroke, trauma and benign intracranial hypertension.
+- Brain imaging using CT and MRI for brain tumors or lesions, hemorrhage, stroke, trauma, and benign intracranial hypertension

-- Lumbar puncture and CSF analysis in case of infection, subarachnoid hemorrhage and benign intracranial hemorrhage.
+- Lumbar puncture and CSF analysis in case of infection, subarachnoid hemorrhage, and benign intracranial hemorrhage

-- Fundal examination for cases of headaches due to brain tumor, hypertension, benign intracranial hypertension glaucoma and HIV.
+- Fundal examination for cases of headaches due to brain tumor, hypertension, benign intracranial hypertension glaucoma, and HIV